-Each year the Board of Trustees of a state school asks parents or guardians of students enrolled at the school to pay a nominated amount to assist with meeting school costs.
-The Board is not required to use the fee for any particular purpose, and the fee is paid for the general purposes of the school.
-The only benefits received by pupils are facilities for common use, such as the school library, swimming pool, or computer facilities.
+- 55. Each year the Board of Trustees of a state school asks parents or guardians of students enrolled at the school to make a contribution to assist with meeting school costs.
+The Board is not required to use the contribution for any particular purpose.
+The contribution is paid for the general purposes of the school, such as the school library, swimming pool, and shared computer facilities, all of which are facilities available to any student. - 56.
 The payment is not consideration for the supply of education services as there is a statutory entitlement for students to receive education free of charge.
 As the payment is received for the general purposes of the school and the Board of Trustees does not undertake any obligation to supply any goods or services, such payments are not consideration for a supply of a different nature by the Board.
 Therefore, GST is not chargeable on the payments.